 The Mer de Glace is the largest glacier in France.
 Spread across 7 kms., the glacier is around 200 meters deep.
 A perfectly adventurous skiing spot, thousands of skiers follow the glacier down to the Montenvers Railway station after skiing the famous ‘Vallee Blanche’.
 Attractions at the Mer de Glace include the Ice Cave, the Temple de la Nature and the Glaciorum.

-Mer De Glace Information
+Mer De Glace Travel Tips

 - The approach to the Ice Cave has around 400 steps.
 Not wheelchair accessible.

-Mer De Glace Ticket Prices
+Entrance Ticket Details For Mer De Glace

 - Adult (16+)- €29.50